 * Died on April 16, 1999

-Born in March 1939 in Madras, India, Mahboob Khan earned a BS degree from Madras University.
+Born on March 31, 1939 in Madras, India, Mahboob Khan earned a BS degree from Madras University.
 In 1966 he immigrated to the United States to complete his MS and PhD degrees in solid-state physics at the University of Colorado/Boulder.
-He was an early founder of the Muslim Students Association (MSA) during his years in Boulder.
+During his years in Boulder, Khan was an early founder of the Muslim Students Association of the U.S. and Canada (MSA).
+He subsequently served as an MSA Vice President and as the organization’s West Zone Representative.

-In the early 1980s, Khan was a founding member of the Santa Clara, California-based Muslim Community Association (MCA), where he subsequently served as both a Board of Trustees member and a Board Chairman.
-Proudly touting its affiliation with ISNA, is made up of two mosques, a cultural center and an elementary school.
+In 1983 Khan was a founding member of the Santa Clara, California-based Muslim Community Association (MCA), where he subsequently served as both a Board of Trustees member and a Board Chairman.
+Proudly touting its affiliation with ISNA, MCA consisted of two mosques, a cultural center, and an elementary school.

-In December 1992, Omar Ahmad— the Founding Chairman of the Council on American-Islamic Relations and a leader in Khan’s former ISOC mosque, hosted Omar Abdel Rahman, who served as Osama bin Laden‘s spiritual mentor and played a major role in introducing Islamic terrorism into America, at his (Ahmad’s) Santa Clara, California apartment.
-Rahman was in town for an ISOC fundraiser, where he dismissed nonviolent definitions of jihad as false and weak; stressed that a number of unspecified enemies had “united themselves against Muslims”; and asserted that fighting such adversaries was obligatory for all Muslims.
-“If you are not going to the jihad, then you are neglecting the rules of Allah,” Rahman told the ISOC.
+In December 1992, Omar Ahmad— the Founding Chairman of the Council on American-Islamic Relations and a leader in Khan’s former ISOC mosque — hosted Omar Abdel Rahman, who served as Osama bin Laden‘s spiritual mentor and played a major role in introducing Islamic terrorism into America, at his (Ahmad’s) apartment in Santa Clara, California.
+Rahman at that time was in Santa Clara for an ISOC fundraiser, where he exhorted his fellow Muslims to recognize their obligation to wage violent jihad against those who had “united themselves against Muslims.”
+“If you are not going to the jihad, then you are neglecting the rules of Allah,” Rahman explained.

 In addition to his affiliations with the MSA, ISOC, and MCA, Khan in 1998 founded the Santa Clara-based American Muslims for Global Peace and Justice, whose chairman would later defend the Taliban even after the 9/11 atrocities which that organization had played a major role in facilitating.

 Khan died of a heart attack in Santa Clara on April 16, 1999.
-His widow, Malika Khan, was a founding member (with her husband) of the Muslim Community Association and is currently a board member of the Council on American-Islamic Relations‘s California chapter.
+His widow, Malika Khan, was a founding member (with her late husband) of the Muslim Community Association (MCA) and served as a board member of the Council on American-Islamic Relations‘ California chapter.
 Of the couple’s five children, the most politically noteworthy is Suhail Khan.
-The family’s other children included two additional sons (Salman and Sajid) and two daughters (Sumiya and Sana).
+The other four children included two additional sons (Salman and Sajid) and two daughters (Sumiya and Sana).